deep-thought-labs/drive/README.md

 ## Architecture

-Drive is designed as a **service orchestrator** that:
+Drive is designed as an **open service orchestrator** that:

 - **Isolates services** - Each service runs independently
 - **Manages resources** - Each service can have different resource limits
 - **Simplifies deployment** - Standard Docker Compose workflow
 - **Enables scaling** - Easy to add new services or duplicate existing ones
+- **Multi-blockchain ready** - Extensible architecture supports any blockchain or service

 ---

 ## Adding New Services

+Drive's open architecture allows you to add any blockchain node or service.
 To add a new service:

 1. Create a new directory under `drive/services/`
 2. Copy `docker-compose.yml` from an existing service as a template
 3. Modify environment variables and configuration as needed
 4. Update the service name and container name to be unique
 5. Create a `persistent-data/` directory (will be git-ignored automatically)

+Whether it's another blockchain, a database, a web service, or any containerized application, Drive provides the same unified management interface.

 **Example structure:**
 ```